Roksnet/Python-json-adapter-sqla/README.rst

       python setup.py develop

 #.
 In case your are not working with an existing database, the database needs to be initialized.
+   We are using Alembic.
+Alembic is a tool that automates upgrades of your data model at the database.
-   Omit this step if you will connect to an existing database!
+   Omit this step if you are connecting to an existing database or if your data model is managed somewhere else.

    To initialize and upgrade the database using Alembic, create first revision of data structure according to your data model (omit this command if you did not modify data model files):